Home of the RFAC Dance Rep.

 Toby’s students are having a great time while learning the art of dance.
 Sally and Don hope you will join them in this fun and exciting adventure as Toby’s grows and dives head-on into the future of the arts!

 SALLY ANDRIOT (Artistic Director/Owner) graduated from the world-renowned Walnut Hill School for the Performing Arts, Natick, Massachusetts, and then began her professional dancing career with the Cincinnati Ballet at the age of 19 while attending college.
 After graduating with a Bachelor of Fine Arts (B.F.A.) in Dance Performance from the University of Cincinnati, Sally continued her professional dancing career with the Boston Ballet Company and then the Dallas Ballet Company.
 She was a founding member of the Collin Dance Consortium and served as the Ballet Director of International Ballet Theater and as the Technical Director of Epiphany Dance Arts Performing Company.
 Sally has over 30 years of experience teaching dance in the D/FW area including private dance lessons and coaching for ballet competitions.
-Prior to purchasing Toby’s, Sally guest taught ballet for the Dallas Youth Repertory Project for two years and has been a guest teacher at Booker T. Washington High School for the Performing Arts in Dallas.
+Prior to purchasing Toby’s, she guest taught ballet for the Dallas Youth Repertory Project for two years and has been a guest teacher at Booker T. Washington High School for the Performing Arts in Dallas.
 Many of Sally’s former students have gone on to professional careers in the performing arts and to pursue fine arts degrees in prestigious college dance programs across the country.
+She was recently certified in all levels of Progressing Ballet Technique.
 Sally has been married to her college sweetheart for thirty plus years!
 They have three grown children, all of whom have participated in the dance performing world.